gdsge/gdsge.github.io/source/usage/functions.rst

     Declare the model_init block.

-    Like the *model;...end;* block, but is called only once at the start of the policy iteration.
+    This is similar to the *model;...end;* block, but is called only once at the start of the policy iteration.
-    This is often used to define a last period problem which is to solve a potentially different system of equations.
+    This is often used to define a last period problem as a starting point of the iteration, which potentially solves a different system of equations.

-    Can set *option:SkipModelInit=1* to skip this block, so the policy iteration starts with a WarmUp specified in the option.
+    One can set *option:SkipModelInit=1* to skip this block, so the policy iteration starts with a WarmUp specified in the option.

 .. declare:: simulate; ... end;